leouieda/remote-sensing/lectures/2-optical/content.md

 Available in 2 levels:

-Level 1: top-of-the-atmosphere reflectance
+* Level 1: **top-of-the-atmosphere** reflectance

-Level 2: atmospherically corrected surface reflectance and surface temperature
+* Level 2: atmospherically corrected **surface reflectance** and surface temperature

 In general, opt for level 2 data\*

 <div class="tiny">

-\*There can be some problems with the automated processing in areas with cloud coverage or smoke.
+\*There can be some problems with the automated processing in areas with dense cloud coverage or smoke.

 </div>